camunda/zeebe-process-test/CONTRIBUTING.md

 ## Starting on an issue

+Please make sure you are using JDK 11 or higher.
+Lower versions will not build, as the checkstyle we use does not support them.

 To work on an issue, follow the following steps:

 1. Check that a [GitHub issue][issues] exists for the task you want to work on.
 If this is not the